 - The user’s weight.
 10 gram act much stronger on someone who weighs 100 lbs than on a person weighing 200 pounds.

 - Use of other substances (like alcohol, coffee, cigarettes), drugs or medication.

 - The daily diet.
-Eating healthy food will make you less prone to suffer from adverse
+Eating healthy food will make kratom user less prone to suffer from adverse reactions.

 - Conditions during Kratom use.
 Consuming Kratom on an empty stomach and while being tired augments the effects of Kratom.

 - The Kratom strain.
 In general, Kratom has similar effects, but they can vary depending on the plant type.
 Some strains have much more relaxing or narcotic effects (plants from Bali or Malaysia).
 The Thai strain soothing effect lasts much longer than for any other type of Kratom.
 The particular type of plants from Thailand called the Maeng Da is famous to induce the most energizing effects.

 Because there is not much scientific evidence is very sparse on that topic, it is not easy to answer that question.
 Most of the information about its effects comes from users and medical professionals.
 But there are not officially reported clinical trials.

 From what we know, little (up to five gram) and infrequent doses seem to be harmless.
 On the other hand, the larger and more frequent the intake, the more harm it can potentially induce.

 Chemicals investigations show that Kratom contains over 20 biologically active substances.